EB-5 Frequently Asked Questions - EB5Investors.com

 Is EB-5 Expired?

-Established by the U.S. Congress in 1990 in an effort to stimulate foreign investment, the EB-5 Immigrant Investor Program is a permanent visa program that has run successfully for over 30 years.
-The EB-5 Immigrant Investor Pilot Program, created in 1993, allowed investors to participate in the program through a regional center.
+Established by the U.S. Congress in 1990, the EB-5 Immigrant Investor Program is a permanent visa program that has been successfully operational for over 30 years.
+The EB-5 Immigrant Investor Pilot Program, established in 1993, enabled investors to participate through a regional center.
 Although it is not a permanent program, it has been consistently reauthorized.
 During the past years, there have also been strong incentives in the EB-5 legislation to make the pilot program permanent.

 Is EB-5 investment going to increase?

-The EB-5 program experienced a major legislative overhaul in November 2019, where the minimum investment amounts were increased, among other changes.
-Currently, the minimum investment for projects in a Targeted Employment Area is $900,000 and $1.8 million for projects elsewhere.
+The EB-5 program underwent a major legislative overhaul in November 2019, with the minimum investment amounts increased, among other changes.
+Currently, the minimum investment for projects in a Targeted Employment Area is $800,000 and $1,050,000 for projects elsewhere.

 Is EB5 Safe?